bifurcationkit/BifurcationKitDocs.jl/docs/src/DeflatedContinuation.md

 The following piece of information is valuable in order to get the algorithm working in various conditions (see also [here](https://github.com/rveltz/BifurcationKit.jl/issues/33)) especially for small systems (e.g. dim<20):

 - `newton` is quite good and it is convenient to limit it otherwise it will be able to bypass the deflation.
 For example, you can use `maxIter = 10` in `NewtonPar`
 - try to limit the newton residual by using the argument `callbackN = BifurcationKit. cbMaxNorm(1e7)`.
-This will likely remove the occurence of `┌ Error: Same solution found for identical parameter value!!`
+This will likely remove the occurrence of `┌ Error: Same solution found for identical parameter value!!`
-- finally, you can try some agressive shift (here `0.01` in the deflation operator, like `DeflationOperator(2, dot, 0.01, [sol])` but use it wisely.
+- finally, you can try some aggressive shift (here `0.01` in the deflation operator, like `DeflationOperator(2, dot, 0.01, [sol])` but use it wisely.

 ## Basic example

 We show a quick and simple example of use.
-Note in particular that the algoritm is able to find the disconnected branch.
+Note in particular that the algorithm is able to find the disconnected branch.
 The starting points are marked with crosses

 ```@example
 using BifurcationKit, LinearAlgebra, Setfield, SparseArrays, Plots